idealdeal/CustomHotkey-Class/README.md

 2. Add more "CustomHotkey" labels.
 (Reference line 46 through 99)
 3. Update `static maxHotkeys := 5` in line 114 to the max. amount of hotkeys.

-The number of UI elements and CustomHotkey labels should equal `static maxHotkeys := 5`
+`static maxHotkeys` should equal the amount of UI elements and CustomHotkey labels.